WSPR TV User Guide

 When you click "Generate URL", WSPR TV displays a preview of how the extracted values will appear:

-While most extended telemetry definitions should be generated using the ET Wizard, it can be useful to understand how extended telemetry URL parameters are constructed from a specification.
+While most custom telemetry definitions should be generated using the ET Wizard, it can be useful to understand how custom telemetry URL parameters are constructed from a specification.

-The et_dec URL parameters consists of one or more decoders, separated by the ~ character:
+The ct_dec URL parameters consists of one or more decoders, separated by the ~ character:

 Each decoder in turn consists of zero or more filters and one or more extractors.
 The filters are separated from the extractors with underscores (_), whereas individual filters and extractors are separated from each other with commas (,):